 As a multi-campus, multi-community university, Wilfrid Laurier University has been working with the Town of Milton since 2008 to bring Laurier’s high-quality academic and student experience to this vibrant and fast-growing community, located midway along the Toronto-Waterloo Innovation Corridor.
-The university, in partnership with Conestoga College and with the support of numerous community partners, is committed to establishing a Milton postsecondary campus to allow students in the Halton Region to study closer to home.
+The university, with the support of numerous community partners, is committed to establishing a Milton postsecondary campus to allow students in the Halton Region to study closer to home.
 Laurier currently offers a Master of Education program in Milton as well as an ongoing Laurier Milton lecture series.